whitlockjc/json-refs/docs/CLI.md

 * `json-refs` only works with JSON and YAML files at this time
 * The `-H|--header` option for `json-refs` requires a pattern like this: `<HEADER_NAME>: <HEADER_VALUE>` *(Notice the space after the colon, it is **required**)*
-* `json-refs`, like its API, does not error out in the event of invalid references.
-In the event that your resolved document does not look as you would expect, that is likely because some references were unresolvable.
-To identify if this is the case, or just to ensure your documents validate fully, use the `--validate` flag.
+* To avoid confusion, `json-refs` will fail whenever there are invalid JSON References in the document(s) processed.
+But if you want to skip validation and generated the resolved document with the invalid JSON References unresolved, use the `--force` flag.

 ### Help